On 30 September 2017, NeMe invites you to the opening of Phenomenological lightworks, an exhibition focusing on cameraless photography.

 At this critical juncture for debates on nationalism, freedom of movement, borders and law, we are delighted to announce a new EU Culture Fund Cooperation project: State Machines – Art, Work, and Identity in an Age of Planetary-Scale Computation.

 In an era when connectivity is taken as a given, communication is often thought of as free and boundless.
 As network infrastructures increasingly disappear into the environment, to always be in touch has come to be felt as natural.
 Posts, chats, comments and multiple instant reactions shape an image of a space where communication is immediate, vivid and often noisy.

 Call for Proposals from Furtherfield and NEoN Digital Arts Festival.

 While archaeology has often understood cultures through excavations of hoards and coins, what will today’s digital currencies tell future archaeologists about the way we live and trade?

-NeMe with the Visual Sociology and Museum Studies Lab and the Department of Communication and Internet Studies of the Cyprus University of Technology are launching this open call for participants from the arts, design, hacking, architecture, anthropology, technology, philosophy, and other disciplines.
+NeMe with the Semiotics and Visual Communications Lab of the Cyprus University of Technology and the Cyprus Photographic Society (Limassol Branch) are launching this open call for workshops participants from the arts, design, technology, other disciplines, and the general public.